kartoffelquadrat/GenericVectorGame/README.md

 What you actually want

- * game board that entered, maximizes space, just scales perfectly.
-(Ref to Generic...)
+ * game board that entered, maximizes space, just scales perfectly. (dont ref generic, JS part has been removed)
  * support for vector based board layouts, design with preferred vector workbench.
  * targeted element manipulation, for selective updates of UI elements.